kpierduta/commbus-website/README.md

 ## To use

-- Fork or download this repository
+- Fork or download this repository.
 - Ready!

 To change site config `./utils/config.js`